HTML"> PHP"> XHTML"> XML"> ]> PHP templates: Smarter sans Smarty

 Why?
 What's wrong with Smarty?

 There's nothing wrong with Smarty.
-It's very well written, works without a glitch and serves its purpose just fine. &PHP; itself, however, serves this purpose even better.
-Because, in the end, &PHP; still is a templating language. &PHP; is also a very complete templating system.
+It's very well written, works without a glitch and serves its purpose just fine.
+PHP itself, however, serves this purpose even better.
+Because, in the end, PHP still is a templating language.
+PHP is also a very complete templating system.
 I mean, it has to be if it even lets you invent your own templating language.
 But, just that you can doesn't mean that you should.

 The smarts of Smarty